aimms/user-guide/aimms-ide/Solvers/CBC/Simplex/CBC_Simplex_-_Idiot_crash.rst

 Idiot crash is a type of 'crash' which works well on some homogeneous problems.
 It works best on problems with unit elements and right-hand-side but will do something to any model.
 It should only be used before primal.
 It can be set to -1 in which case CBC decides whether to use it.
-A value of 0 switches it off, and for n > 0 it will do n passes.
+A value of 0 switches it off, and for :math:`n > 0` it will do :math:`n` passes.